jjwmezun/boskeopolis-land/README.md

 # Boskeopolis Land

-A dumb li'l platformer game made with C++ & SDL2.
+## ¿What Is this Game?

+A simple platformer based on the short-story series, (_Boskeopolis Stories_)[https://boskeopolis-stories.com/].

-You play as Autumn Springer & go round levels collecting gems, diamonds, & accomplishing goals.
-Most levels just require you to get the striped Keycane @ the end, while others have zanier goals, like collecting a certain # o' PTS from gems or racing opponents to a goal.
+You play as thief Autumn Springer in her rhymin' & stealin' ventures round Boskeopolis, collecting gems, diamonds, & accomplishing each level's goal to continue on to the next level.
+Most levels just require you to get the red-&-white-striped delectable "Keycane" @ the end, while others have zanier goals, like collecting a certain # o' PTS ( Boskeopoleon currency ) from gems, collecting a key & reaching a treasure chest, or surviving for a certain amount o' time.
+These goals are shouted @ you @ the start o' every level like a _WarioWare_ minigame.

+## 'Bout the Development o' this Game

 For some reason, I chose to make this game have a monochrome palette system.
 Each "GameState" has a palette which is used to paint all the textures by indexed color.